mtayler/simplelogger/README.md

 [![PyPI version](https://badge.fury.io/py/SimpleLogger.png)](http://badge.fury.io/py/SimpleLogger)

-Very simple Python logging
+Small, simple, easy to use logging for Python.

-A small module used for basic logging purposes.
+A simple logging utility for simple logging.
+Supports many basic options such as output redirection to any object implementing `write()` and `flush` methods logging to file, and limited format customization.

 Installation:
 -------------